-The UAA Southcentral Paramedic Program does not currently allow for traditional credit or advanced placement.
+The Kenai Peninsula College Paramedic Program does not allow for traditional credit or advanced placement.
 This means that all students start at the beginning of the program and must complete it in its entirety.
 There is no option for credit to be awarded for current or past work experience or other paramedic educational program coursework.